 - Infeasible requirement: if sufficient resources are not available to successfully implement the requirement then it is said to be an infeasible requirement.

-- Non traceable requirement: It is very important for every requirement to have an origin source.
-During documentation it is necessary to write origin source of each requirement so that it can traced back in future when required.
+- Nontraceable requirement: It is very important for every requirement to have an origin source.
+During documentation, it is necessary to write the origin source of each requirement so that it can be traced back in the future when required.

-- Unrealistic requirement: If a requirement meets all above criteria like it is complete, accurate, consistent, traceable, verifiable etc then that requirement is realistic enough to be documented and implemented.
+- Unrealistic requirement: If a requirement meets all the above criteria like it is complete, accurate, consistent, traceable, verifiable, etc then that requirement is realistic enough to be documented and implemented.

-Requirement Validation Activity – This involves validating the requirements that are gathered and analyzed till now to check whether they actually defines what user want from the system.
+Requirement Validation Activity: This involves validating the requirements that are gathered and analyzed till now to check whether they actually define what users want from the system.

-- Misunderstood domain specific terminology: Developers and Application specialists often use domain specific terminology or we can say technical terms which are not understandable for majority of end users.
+- Misunderstood domain-specific terminology: Developers and Application specialists often use domain-specific terminology or we can say technical terms which are not understandable for the majority of end users.
 Thus creating a misunderstanding between end users and developers.